own3d/docs/docs/docs/id-service-webhooks.md

-# Authorization Revoked Webhook
+# ID Service Webhooks

 ## Introduction

-The OWN3D Authorization Revoked Webhook notifies your application when a user revokes authorization for a platform or their entire account.
-This documentation provides a detailed guide on how developers can implement the webhook and validate the timestamp and signature using PHP without any framework.
+The ID Service Webhooks notifies your application when a user revokes authorization for a platform or their entire account on OWN3D ID or when a user changes their personal information and preferences.
+This documentation provides a detailed guide on how developers can implement the webhook and validate the timestamp and signature using example code.

 ## Table of Contents